 To help you pick out the style of repointing finish to your walls, a good St Ives repointing specialist will be happy to demonstrate the various pointing designs (Recessed, Flush, Tuck or Weather Struck), by creating a test section on your brickwork.
 This test panel will enable you to see how each of the techniques compares with one another and also which one fits your style of house best.

-Now the dusty work begins as the old mortar is taken out by raking and scraping out the joints.
-This is a time consuming process and involves the chipping or grinding away of old mortar and brushing away all the loose debris and dust to provide a clean surface for the application of new mortar.
-The repointers will be particularly cautious around windows, doors and other openings where movement in the brickwork or over application of mortar can cause difficulties in closing and opening them.
+Now the messy work will begin as the old, damaged mortar is taken out by raking and cleaning out the brick joints.
+This is a time consuming stage and involves the grinding or chipping away of old mortar and brushing out any dust and loose debris to provide a good platform onto which to apply the new mortar.
+Any doors and windows will be given extra attention by the repointers to avoid any surplus applications of mortar or disturbances of the frames which can cause problems in their closing and opening.

 Before fresh mortar is administered, the brickwork will be dampened to stop it from drying out too rapidly.
 The slower drying time helps to stop the mortar from cracking and becoming inflexible, which can bring about a compromised joint.
 When it is sufficiently dry it's time to clean off any smears and excess mortar from the adjoining bricks.
 The team will work on the walls in sections, cleaning each one as they go along before moving on to a new area.